Rajma Masala

 Soak the rajma in five cups of water for at least 6 hours (longer if you are using large-sized rajma beans).

 Heat the oil in a flat-bottomed pan.
-Pop in slit green chillies.
-When the chillies change color, add the onion-ginger-garlic paste.
+Pop in slit green chilies.
+When the chilies change color, add the onion-ginger-garlic paste.
 Fry on medium-high heat till the paste turns golden-brown.

 Puree the tomatoes.
 Turn the heat to high and mix in the tomato puree along with some salt.
-Cook, stirring frequently till the oil begins to leave the sides of the pan (8-10 minutes).
+Cook, stirring frequently till the tomato color deepens and merges well with the frying spices (8-10 minutes).

 To Serve:

-On individual bowls of hot rajma, sprinkle finely chopped onions and coriander leaves.
+On individual bowls of hot rajma, place chopped/sliced onions and coriander leaves.
 Serve rajma masala with plain yogurt and a steaming bowl of rice.

 This looks yummy ;P